 Now, in both of these examples, the word centre, which is the British word, is used.
 However, you can replace the word centre in these sentences with center, the American word.
 Even when you do the change, still the meaning will remain the same, because as we have discussed throughout the article, the two words have the same meaning though they have different spellings.

-What is the difference between Center and Centre?
+What are the Similarities Between Center and Centre?

-• Center -or centre refers to the middle of an object or a place.
+- Both center or centre refer to the middle of an object or a place.

 - Center or centre is also used to refer to a sporting position.